evg-zhabotinsky/libspeedhack/README.md

 multiplier into control fifo, which is currently hardcoded to `/tmp/speedhack_pipe`.
 It's kinda ugly but works.

-Wrapper script `speedhack` just creates control pipe if it does not exist yet and fills in LD_LIBRARY_PATH and LD_PRELOAD for library to work.
-Library directories `lib32` and `lib64` must reside in the same directory as wrapper script for it to be used as is.
+Wrapper script `speedhack` just recreates control pipe and fills in LD_LIBRARY_PATH and LD_PRELOAD for library to work.
+Library directories `lib` and/or `lib32` and `lib64` must reside in the same directory as wrapper script for it to be used without modifications.